KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 during the LU factorization, and therefore preserve the sparsity structure and increase efficiency.
 The reordering is done using a diagonal markowitz algorithm.
-The details are explained in :raw-latex:`\citet{IMPLEMENTATION}`.
-The default is . means that KPP does not reorder the species.
+The details are explained in :cite:`1996:Sandu_Potra_Damian_and_Carmichael`.
+The default is :command:`ON`.  :command:`OFF` means that KPP does not reorder the species.
 The order of the variables is the order in which the species are declared in the section.

 .. _stochastic-simulation:

 #STOCHASTIC
 -----------

-The option of the :code:`#STOCHASTIC` command turns on the generation of code for stochastic kinetic simulations (see Sect. `4.1.15
-<#sec:output-stochastic>`__).
-The default option is :code:`off`.
+The option :command:`ON` of the :command:`#STOCHASTIC` command turns on the generation of code for stochastic kinetic simulations (see the section entitled :ref:`Stochastic`.
+The default option is :command:`OFF`.

 .. _stoicmat:

 #STOICMAT
 ---------

-Unless this command is set to :code:`off`, KPP generates code for the stoichiometric matrix, the vector of reactant products in each reaction, and the partial derivative of the time derivative function with respect to rate coefficients.
-These elements are discussed in Sect. `4.1.14 <#sec:output-stoichiom>`__.
+Unless the :command:`#STOICMAT` command is set to :command:`OFF`, KPP generates code for the stoichiometric matrix, the vector of reactant products in each reaction, and the partial derivative of the time derivative function with respect to rate coefficients.
+These elements are discussed in the section entitled :ref:`Stoichiom-and_StoichiomSP`.

 .. _checkall-lookatall-transportall: